-Mines offers professional master's, master of science (M.S.), master of engineering (M.E.) and doctor of philosophy (Ph.D.) degrees in the disciplines listed in the chart.
+Mines offers professional master's, master of science (MS), master of engineering (ME) and doctor of philosophy (PhD) degrees in the disciplines listed in the chart.

-In addition to master's and Ph.D. degrees, departments and divisions can also offer graduate certificates.
-Graduate certificates are designed to have selective focus, short time to completion, and consist of course work only.
+In addition to master's and PhD degrees, departments and divisions can also offer graduate and post-baccalaureate certificates.
+Graduate and post-baccalaureate certificates are designed to have selective focus, short time to completion, and consist of course work only.